Childcare Franchise on a mission to empower young minds

-Franchise Yeti, an outsourced franchise development company, led by industry veterans Brett Larrabee and Stephen Polanski is teaming up with the Young Innovators team.
+Franchise Yeti, an outsourced franchise development company, is led by industry veterans Brett Larrabee and Stephen Polanski.
+Moreover, they bring a wealth of experience and expertise to the company’s leadership.
+They are teaming up with the Young Innovators team.
 Stephen Polanski, real estate data analytics background brings a competitive edge in all real estate franchising decisions.
 Brett Larrabee brings extensive knowledge of the franchise industry and is responsible for more than 1,000 franchise sales.
 Larrabee’s impressive resume includes key roles in the franchise development of Subway, Five Guys Burgers, and Little Caesars.

 “The childcare landscape will be very different after Covid,” explains Marnie Forestieri, CEO and Founder of Young Innovators Academy.
 “During 2020, we carefully crafted our strategy to adjust to the new needs of the market, developed a technology infrastructure to support our growth, introduced a groundbreaking curriculum to infuse the mindsets required to succeed in the future, and gathered feedback from end-users in our beta phase.”

 We are entering the age of acceleration.
 The convergence of uncertainty and complexity demands a response that ignites passion and adapts at a faster and faster pace.
 Therefore, there will be only one constant element in the organizations and schools of the 21st century: change.
 Those who are adaptable to change will thrive.
-Young Innovators is by design built for the age of acceleration and we are ready to take on the mission of inspiring the next generation of innovators.
+Young.
+In the age of acceleration, we purposefully design Innovators.
+We stand ready to take on the mission of inspiring the next generation of innovators.

-ABOUT YOUNG INNOVATORS ACADEMY- Young Innovators Academy was founded as Little Explorers Academy in 2015 in Oviedo, Florida, and it quickly became known as a pioneer of early childhood STEM education.
-The original curriculum was written by Marnie Forestieri and a group of University of Central Florida professors.
-The Academy started extending its reach by pioneering STEAM and 21st-century curriculum development and products by writing books for national publisher Gryphon House and designing toys for Kaplan Early Learning.
-In 2019, the school rebranded and started franchising as Young Innovators Academy, offering a radically innovative new approach to empowering young minds, flexible entry into the childcare industry, and technology infrastructure to support its growth.
+ABOUT YOUNG INNOVATORS ACADEMY- Young Innovators Academy was founded as Little Explorers Academy in 2015 in Oviedo, Florida.
+Furthermore, it quickly became known as a pioneer of early childhood STEM education.
+Marnie Forestieri and a group of University of Central Florida professors wrote the original curriculum.
+The Academy started extending its reach by pioneering STEAM and 21st-century curriculum development and products.
+It wrote books for the national publisher Gryphon House and designed toys for Kaplan Early Learning.
+In 2019, the school rebranded and started franchising as Young Innovators Academy.
+Furthermore, it began offering a radically innovative new approach to empowering young minds, providing flexible entry into the childcare industry, and implementing technology infrastructure to support its growth.